ramitsurana/jenkins-docker-workflow/README.md

 ## Introduction

-We are going to build up a solution using the CloudFormation Service and CodePipeline Service.
+We are going to build up a ECS based solution using the AWS CloudFormation Service.

 ## Prerequisites